wwarthen/RomWBW/Source/Doc/Hardware.md

 program the image into the first 512KB of the ROM for now.

 For this document port addresses `IO=xxx` are represented in decimal.

+The PropIO support is based on RomWBW specific firmware.
+Be sure to program/update your PropIO firmware with the corresponding firmware image provided in the Binary directory of the RomWBW distribution.

+The use of high density floppy disks requires a CPU speed of 8 MHz or greater.

 `\clearpage`{=latex}